IvanBuccella/CamAlert/ReadMe.md

   timeoutSeconds: 10
 ```
 ### Server Application
-The server application is written in JavaScript and uses the `amqplib, mongodb and nodemailer` JavaScript libraries in order to receive alert messages on the queue specified from the `AMQP_QUEUE = iot/logs` env variable value, store the alerts, and send an email in case of a detected emergency.
+The server application is written in JavaScript and uses the `amqplib, mongodb, and nodemailer` JavaScript libraries in order to receive alert messages on the queue specified from the `AMQP_QUEUE = iot/logs` env variable value, store the alerts, and send an email in case of a detected emergency.

-The server processes and stores the logs into the MongoDB database (by using the `insertAlert` utility function) and, if an emergency is detected, sends an email to the `SENDER_EMAIL_ADDRESS`.
+The server processes and stores the logs into the MongoDB database (by using the `insertAlert` utility function) and, if an emergency is detected, send an email to the `SENDER_EMAIL_ADDRESS`.

 The alarm detection of a camera depends on the `MINIMUM_NUMBER_OF_MOVEMENT_DETECTIONS` number of detections received from a camera in the last `MOVEMENT_DETECTION_TIME_WINDOW_IN_SECONDS` seconds.